yelofoot/riffstream_cosc459_final/README.md

 ## Using the app
 After login, the dashboard shows your profile and playlist tools with a nav bar linking to Dashboard, Manage Playlists, Edit Profile, (Artist: Add Track), and Log Out.
 Create playlists directly on the dashboard or manage/delete them from the Playlists page.
 Artists can add tracks from Add Track; listeners attempting direct access are redirected back to the dashboard.
 Use Edit Profile to keep details current or Delete Account to remove your profile entirely.

+## Limitations
+- Riffstream currently supports the uploading of audiofiles but has no audio playback functionality currently